 Our choice: Polo 1.4 85 Match Edition

 The Polo has not had any major recalls, and VW's reputation for reliability means it should be pretty dependable - though the Honda Jazz will be your best best if reliability is your biggest priority.
 Although the current Polo only managed a finishing place of 102 in the 2013 Driver Power survey, it should stand up pretty well, thanks to a range of tried-and-tested parts.
 In the survey, two areas were marked out as problems for owners, performance and technology, which let the German supermini down, according to your responses.

 Even entry-level Polos come with a full size spare wheel, which is rare in this class - so you've got peace of mind in case of a puncture while on the road.
 There's decent head and legroom in the rear, and if you go for the five-door model it's easy enough to get in and out as well.
 Avoid the very cheapest models and there's a good level of standard equipment, and the interior is very well built and should stand up to family life very well.

-Even the performance version, the GTI, gets 47.9mpg and CO2 emissions of 139g/km.
-Insurance premiums will be high for the GTI, though, but certain models in the Polo range will suit young drivers' requirement for low insurance groups.
+Even the performance version, the BlueGT, gets up to 60.1mpg and CO2 emissions of 107g/km with the automatic gearbox.
+Insurance premiums will be higher for this and the GTI when it arrives though, but certain models in the Polo range will suit young drivers' requirement for low insurance groups.
 There’s a fixed servicing plan for three years, too, which means you won’t get stung for costly maintenance.
-Optional extras are expensive, however, and the cheapest models don't get much equipment at all.
+Optional extras are expensive, however, and the cheapest models don't get too much equipment.